docker/docs/docker-for-mac/troubleshoot.md

 ### Volume mounting requires file sharing for any project directories outside of `/Users`

-If you are using mounted volumes and get runtime errors indicating an application file is not found, a volume mount is denied, or a service cannot start (e.g., with [Docker Compose](/compose/gettingstarted.md)), you might need to enable [file sharing](/docker-for-mac/index.md#file-sharing).
+If you are using mounted volumes and get runtime errors indicating an application file is not found, access to a volume mount is denied, or a service cannot start, such as when using [Docker Compose](/compose/gettingstarted.md), you might need to enable [file sharing](/docker-for-mac/index.md#file-sharing).

 Volume mounting requires shared drives for projects that live outside of the